People with disabilities and mental illnesses and our families have been under-represented in public affairs since the beginning of time.

 The key problem has been the lack of an independent representative voice of people with disabilities and mental illnesses and our families in reforming services and establishing pathways to inclusion.
 Services are still provider-centred, impersonal and fragmented, yet governments talk only to the service industries, and ignore the experience and insights of people on the ground.

-Until we have an independent representative political voice of people with disabilities and mental illnesses and our families, service systems will remain provider-centred instead of genuinely person- and family-centred.
+Until we have an independent representative political voice of people with disabilities and mental illnesses and our families, our issues will continue to be poorly served and service systems will remain provider-centred instead of genuinely person- and family-centred.

-To achieve this goal, we will create a political movement of people with disabilities and mental illnessses and our families, positioned in the Sensible Centre of Australian life.
+To turn this around, we will create a political movement of people with disabilities and mental illnessses and our families, positioned in the Sensible Centre of Australian life.
 We will:

-2. Develop a policy agenda to drive the movement;
+1. Develop a policy agenda to advance our community;

-3. Participate in national public discussion to promote and build support for the movement;
+2. Participate in national public discussion to promote and build support for this agenda;

 For a full outline of this place of Divisions in The Sensible Centre, see our Two Year Plan here.